-- 1. Navigate to the desired menu.

-- currently displayed menu.

-- 3. Use the ▲ and ▼ buttons to scroll to the desired parameter.

-- displayed item.

-- 5. Press the ▲ button to increase (change) the displayed parameter value.a

-- 6. Press the ▼ button to increase (change) the displayed parameter value.a

-- store it in non-volatile RAM.

-- 8. CHANGE STORED displays.

-- parameter.

-- 10. Press (escape) to return to the current menu parameter.

-a When values are displayed, pressing and holding the ▲ or ▼ button causes the display to automatically increment.
+- 1. Navigate to the desired menu. - 2.
+Press 4 (enter) to display the first item in the currently displayed menu. - 3.
+Use the ▲ and ▼ buttons to scroll to the desired parameter. - 4.
+Press 4 (enter) to display the value of the currently displayed item. - Press the ▲ button to increase (change) the displayed parameter value.^a - 6.
+Press the ▼ button to increase (change) the displayed parameter value.^a - 7.
+Press 4 (enter) to accept the displayed value and store it in non-volatile RAM. - 8.
+CHANGE STORED displays. - 9.
+Press 4 (enter) to return the current menu parameter. - 10.
+Press (escape) to return to the current menu parameter. - a When values are displayed, pressing and holding the ▲ or ▼ button causes the display to automatically increment.